upenn-libraries/hathi_process/README.md

 ---

 ### Step 4

+The metadata spreadsheet will be updated with directories where the JP2 images to be scanned for OCR and included in the content packages are stored locally.
+Each content package will be in a directory named for its ark ID created in the spreadsheet in Step 1.
+For an example of what this looks like, an example exists as of 03/2020 on local storage at `sceti-completed-2/Temporary_sceti-completed/Hathi/Catalyst`.

 Create a text manifest listing the directories containing the JP2 images to be OCR'd and converted to packages ([example](examples/list.example)) to generate content packages.